arpruss/sargon1/README.md

  - movement bugs in analysis mode

- - bug when analysis mode is invoked at game start.
+ - bug when analysis mode is invoked at game start

+ - set move number to start at 3/4 for analysis mode, to prevent opening book from being buggily invoked.

 sargon-text.py is a very simple text mode emulator.